mattermost/mattermost-test-management/data/test-cases/plugins/github/general/Multi_Organization_Functionality.md

 Setup `GitHub` with Mattermost.
 Configure organizations in Org Lock in the `GitHub` plugin settings via the System Console.
-Run the slash command `/github subscriptions add owner/repo` for a repository thats not present in the org lock in any channel, DM, or GM.
+Run the slash command `/github subscriptions add owner/repo` for a repository that's not present in the org lock in any channel, DM, or GM.

 **Expected**